Madeleine Parent: Commemoration

 The public place located next to the former Montreal Cotton Company in Valleyfield was named Madeleine-Parent Space in her honour.

 Madeleine Parent's efforts in organizing workers and fighting for labour rights have made an indelible contribution to the Canadian labour movement.
 This, in addition to her work for social justice including women's rights, has been recognized through honorary degrees from several Canadian universities including her alma mater, McGill University, in 2002.

 The Montreal Southwest Borough announced that it would spend CDN $1.6 million for a parcel of property along the Lachine Canal to turn into a park in Parent's name.
 The park was inaugurated on September 17, 2016.

 The bridge carrying Quebec Autoroute 30 over the Beauharnois Canal was named Madeleine Parent Bridge in her honour.

 In September 2023, Parent was one of three Quebec feminists and trade unionists, along with Léa Roback and Simonne Monet-Chartrand, honoured by Canada Post with a postage stamp.

+In 2025, the Société de transport de Montréal announced that Parent had been chosen as the namesake for one of the five new stations on the Blue Line.